3 Steps to Making Corporate Writing Better

 Try a few sentences (or paragraphs) of just a few words, such as, “See what I mean?” or “So, then what?”
 You may be surprised at how more interesting an article becomes.

 Delete redundant words.
 George Orwell advised that “If it is possible to cut a word out, always cut it out.”
-(Better put as, “If you can cut a word out, do so.”)
-Mark Twain did better with “Eschew surplusage,” though his words are a little 19th century.
+(Better put as, “If you can cut out a word, do so.”)
+Mark Twain did better with “Eschew surplusage,” though his phrase is a little 19th century.

 Avoid any word or phrase in fashion.
 Curate, across (e.g., industries or functions), silos, shift, impact, ecosystem, space (as in the retail space), digital disruption, key, evolve (as a transitive verb), drive, and a hundred others have all become white noise to readers’ ears.
-Because readers are battered by these words in almost everything they read, and because they are all vague (saving the author the trouble of figuring out what he really wants to say), they cause readers to slip into a coma.
+Because readers are battered by these words in almost everything they read, and because they are all vague (saving the author the trouble of figuring out what he really wants to say), they cause readers eyes to glaze over.
 That’s not what you want.

 OK, so then what?